-As soon as your new name has been approved and you receive your certificate, you should notify HMRC and all company contacts – directors and shareholders, employees, clients, suppliers, landlords, banks and lenders, etc.
+As soon as your new name has been approved and you receive your certificate, you should notify HMRC and all company contacts, including directors and shareholders, employees, clients, suppliers, landlords, banks and lenders, etc.

-The Companies Act 2006 requires all UK limited companies to display their full company name on all forms of business stationery, including:
+The Companies Act 2006 requires every UK limited company to display their full company name on all forms of business stationery, including:

 - Compliments slips

 - Order forms

 - Business cards

 - Business letters, order forms (hardcopy or electronic) and websites must also display details of a company’s place of registration, the company registration number (CRN), and registered office address